vtereshkov/xdpw/README.md

 ### Language

-XD Pascal is similar to Turbo Pascal with the following changes:
+XD Pascal is similar to Delphi 6/7 and Free Pascal with the following changes:

 #### Enhancements
-* The target operating system is Windows
 * The compiler is self-hosting
+* The compiler is extremely compact (~10000 lines) and can be easily embedded into larger systems
-* Methods and interfaces (Go style) are supported
+* Go-style methods and interfaces are supported
-* Functions can return arrays, records or sets (Delphi style)
-* Functions can be called as procedures (Delphi style)
-* Parameters can have default values (Delphi style)
-* The predefined `Result` variable can be used instead of the function name in assignments (Delphi style)
-* Global variables can be initialized (Delphi stype)
-* Single-line comments (`//`) are supported (Delphi style)

 #### Differences
 * Strings are null-terminated arrays of characters (C style), but indexed from 1 for Pascal compatibility